Anneli3s3/COM2024-CW-hfypl1/README.md

 2. Additional Level
    I added a new level for the game which uses Titanium and Cement Bricks.
 3. Additional Brick
-   I added a new type of Brick, Titanium Brick which holds a stronger strength and needs longer time to break it.
+   I added a new type of Brick, Titanium Brick which holds lower posibility than the Steel Brick and needs longer time to break it.
 4. Additional Button
    I added a new button, control button to allow the user to access the methods of playing the game.
 5. High-score List